William E. Burrows

-William E. Burrows is an American author and journalism professor emeritus.
-Born in Philadelphia, Pennsylvania on March 27, 1937, he was educated at Columbia University and became assistant professor of journalism in 1974.
+William Eli Burrows (March 27, 1937 – June 29, 2024) was an American author and journalism professor.
+Born in Harrisburg, Pennsylvania, he was educated at Columbia University and became assistant professor of journalism in 1974.

 Life

-Burrows grew up in Rego Park, NY and graduated from Forest Hills High School.
-He holds a BA and an MA from Columbia University.
+Burrows grew up in Rego Park, New York, and graduated from Forest Hills High School.
+He held a BA and an MA from Columbia University.

 He worked as a reporter for newspapers such as The New York Times, The Washington Post, Foreign Affairs, and The Wall Street Journal.
-In 1970, he moved to Mallorca, Spain where he worked as a travel writer.
-He moved back to the United States in 1973 and joined the Journalism department at New York University.
+In 1970, he moved to Mallorca, Spain, where he worked as a travel writer.
+He moved back to the United States in 1974 and joined the Journalism department at New York University.
 He was tenured in 1981.
 In 1983, he founded The Science and Environmental Reporting Program (SERP) of New York University.

-Burrows specializes in space and national security issues and his latest book is The Asteroid Threat.
+Burrows specialized in space and national security issues and his latest book is The Asteroid Threat.
 He published Deep Black, a seminal work on reconnaissance and espionage in 1986.

-He is the co-founder of the Alliance to Rescue Civilization.
-He is also Director Emeritus of the Science, Health, and Environmental Reporting Program at New York University.
+He was the co-founder of the Alliance to Rescue Civilization.
+He was also director emeritus of the Science, Health, and Environmental Reporting Program at New York University.
 He is the author of twelve books and numerous articles in The New York Times, The Washington Post, The Wall Street Journal, The Richmond Times-Dispatch, Foreign Affairs, Harvard Magazine, Harper's and other publications.
 His most recent book, The Asteroid Threat: Defending Our Planet From Deadly Near-Earth Objects, was published on June 10, 2014.
 Burrows was the only non-scientist on the National Research Council's Near-Earth Object Survey and Detection Panel.
-In recognition of his distinguished career and expertise, a Main Belt asteroid has been named after him, and he is a recipient of the American Astronautical Society John F. Kennedy Astronautics Award, among other honors.
+In recognition of his distinguished career and expertise, a main belt asteroid has been named after him, and he is a recipient of the American Astronautical Society John F. Kennedy Astronautics Award, among other honors.

-He is divorced and has one daughter, Lara Julie Burrows, a physician.
+Burrows married Joelle Hodgson in 1966, and divorced in 2005.
+They have one daughter, Lara Julie, a physician.
+He died from kidney failure in Bridgeport, Connecticut, on June 29, 2024, at the age of 87.